summy00/CuckooPACS/README.md

 CuckooWeb: web server, using flask & dwv
 CuckooDicom: app server, dicom parser, parse dcm files, update db, create thumbnail for web display

-You should use CuckooDicom for parsing dcms and than access CuckooWeb for displaying study & image.
+You should use CuckooDicom for parsing dcms and then access CuckooWeb for displaying study & image.

 -----------
 Thanks for XiaoDong supply 'SetWindow' algorithm.